DWI Pre-trial Diversion

 What is the DWI Pre-Trial Diversion (PTD) Program?

-It is a year-long program that, if you complete successfully, will result in a dismissal of your DWI case and allow you to expunge the arrest two years after the completion of the program.
+It is a year-long program will result in a dismissal of your DWI case and allow you to expunge the arrest immediately after the completion of the program.

 What do I have to do during the year?